ad-freiburg/qlever-ui/docs/configure_qleverui.md

 ```

 **5. `%PREFIXES%`**
-Inserts the prefix declarations the user has made in addition to all the prefixes that are defined in the backend's settings.
+Inserts the prefix declarations the user has made in addition to all the prefixes that are defined in the backend settings.

 **6. `%CONNECTED_TRIPLES%`**
 Inserts the lines of the user's query that are connected to `%CURRENT_WORD%`

 **7. Placeholders for the queries defined above**
 All the queries defined in "Warmup Queries" and "Warmup Query Patterns" can be inserted into an autocompletion query.
-The placeholder for a setting is the name of the setting in upper case, spaces replaced by underscore, all enclodes in percent signs.
+The placeholder for a setting is the name of the setting in upper case, spaces replaced by underscore, all enclosed in percent signs.
 Examples:
 | Setting name                   | Placeholder                            |
 |--------------------------------|----------------------------------------|
 | Entity name and alias pattern  | `%ENTITY_NAME_AND_ALIAS_PATTERN%`      |
 | Warmup query 1                 | `%WARMUP_QUERY_1%`                     |

 ## Further reading